 How to Set Up a POS System

-After you've settled on your point of service system, it's time to get it live.
-No matter which type of POS you've opted for, by following the simple steps we've outlined below, your system will be up and running in no time at all.
+After you've settled on your point of sale system, it's time to get it live.
+No matter which type of POS system you've opted for, by following the simple steps we've outlined below, your system will be up and running in no time at all.

 1. Install and Launch Your Software